 Orange Blossom Cake

-Preheat the oven to 350 degrees and spray and parchment line three 6-inch round cake pans.
+Preheat the oven to 350 degrees and spray and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.

 In a small mixing bowl whisk together the milk, vegetable oil, eggs, and orange blossom water.
 Set aside.